stanford-cs149/asst2/README.md

 **Part A (50 points)**
 - 5 points for correctness of `TaskSystemParallelSpawn::run()` + 5 points for its performance.
 (10 points total)
-- 10 points each for correctness `TaskSystemParallelThreadPoolSpinning::run()` and `TaskSystemParallelThreadPoolSleeping::run()' + 10 points each for the performance of these methods.
+- 10 points each for correctness `TaskSystemParallelThreadPoolSpinning::run()` and `TaskSystemParallelThreadPoolSleeping::run()` + 10 points each for the performance of these methods.
 (40 points total)

 **Part B (40 points)**
 - 30 points for correctness of `TaskSystemParallelThreadPoolSleeping::runAsyncWithDeps()`, `TaskSystemParallelThreadPoolSleeping::run()`, and `TaskSystemParallelThreadPoolSleeping::sync()`